sn1p3r46/introsde-2015-assignment-2/README.md

 ```
 ant compile
 ```
-To execute the REST server enter:
+To execute the REST server enter (not neeeded if you want to run it with Heroku):
 ```
 ant start
 ```